Pilot strike forces Ryanair to cancel 250 flights in and out of Germany

 The cancellations in Germany represent around 10 percent of the more than 2,400 flights it has scheduled across Europe that day.
 Ryanair Chief Marketing Officer Kenny Jacobs said the airline typically operates 250 flights in and out of Germany a day using crews based there.

-Europe’s biggest airline by passengers, which is struggling to agree labour deals with trade unions whom it agreed to recognise for the first time last year, has already cancelled 146 flights in the three other countries impacted by Friday’s planned action.
-(Reporting by Padraic Halpin; Editing by Kirsten Donovan)
+Europe’s biggest airline by passengers, which is struggling to agree labor deals with trade unions whom it agreed to recognize for the first time last year, has already canceled 146 flights in the three other countries impacted by Friday’s planned action.